-A limited number of lockers in Haydn Hall will be assigned to HPP students (and others if available) on a first come, first-served basis; if you would like to have a locker please see the Coordinator of Department Operations.
+A limited number of lockers in Haydn Hall will be assigned to HPP students (and others if available) on a first come, first-served basis; if you would like to have a locker please see the Coordinator of Department Operations and the HPP Instruments Assistant.
 Instrument lockers are available in the Denison Wade Rehearsal Facility for assignment during any of the ensemble rehearsals, or by contacting Dr. Scherber (rvs23@case.edu) or Dr. Horvath (kah24@case.edu).
 Please note that personal belongings, including instruments and laptops, are not covered by CWRU insurance in case of loss or damage.